Global Internet

 Understanding the data limits is vital if you have a large family that streams video or downloads massive gaming files throughout the month.

-• Xfinity typically imposes a 1.2 TB data cap on most of its old standard plans, which might require you to pay extra for an xFi Complete unlimited data add-on if you are a very heavy user.
+• Xfinity Internet plans in 2026 now include unlimited data.
+However, customers on older legacy plans may still be subject to the previous 1.2 TB monthly data cap, which might require you to pay extra for an xFi Complete unlimited data add-on if you are a very heavy user.

 • Spectrum is famous for having no data caps on any of its plans, which allows you to use as much bandwidth as you want without ever worrying about overage charges or being throttled during peak hours.